 - Red Water Fern, (Azolla filiculoides) owes its name to the fern, where the foliage is dominant.
 The plant has a highly branched stem with very small leaves.
 The leaf changes its color from blue-green to green, in autumn in the sun it turns reddish.
 Red Water Fern can only survive winter in sheltered places.

 There are the well-known water lilies (Nymphaea).
 But also yellow plum (Nuphar Lutea) and Cape Lily (Aponogeton distachyos) belong to this group.
 These species have large thick roots that are planted in a large basket and go into the pond with basket and all included.
 The basket contains special soil, from which the roots get their nutrients.
 With the exception of the yellow clump, these plants do not remove CO2 from the water and do not give off oxygen to the water.
 The leaves do this on the water in the air.
-There are various types of water lilies, read more about them in the article.
+There are various types of water lilies, read more about them in the article The 7 most beautiful water lilies.

 The Nymphaea, water-lily comes in many types and colours.
 Beautiful flowers, some fragrant, generally bloom from June till September.
 When purchasing the water lily, pay attention to whether your water lily is hardy.
 Water lilies are also available in different sizes, so there is a variety of water lilies for every pond size.
 They prefer a sunny spot.
 You can place the basket, in which you purchase the water lily, directly in the pond with it.
 This also contains special water-lily soil.
 So if you are going to plant yourself, make sure you have the right soil in the basket.
 Plant the basket deep enough to prevent freezing, as the plant will not survive frost.